magnetikonline/funcqueue/README.md

 ### FuncQueue([parallelCount])
 - Creates new `FuncQueue` instance.
-- Optional `parallelCount` controls how many tasks will execute at any moment, if not defined will default to `1` - thus tasks run serially.
+- Optional `parallelCount` controls how many tasks execute at any moment, if undefined will default to `1` with tasks running serially.
+- Given `parallelCount` is expected to be a numeric value greater than or equal to `1` - exception thrown otherwise.

 ### FuncQueue.addTask(callback[,arguments...])
 - Adds a new task function `callback` to the `FuncQueue` queue.